patois/RETracker/README.md

 ![RETracker screenshot](rsrc/retracker.png)

-The `RETracker` firmware's basic features comprise the following:
+Once patched, the firmware's new features comprise the following:
 * Reading/dumping of memory
 * Writing/patching of memory
 * Execution of custom code/redirection of control flow